sbastidasr/Notebooks/js.md

 functionObject(args)
 ```

--this is set to the global obj.
+- this is set to the global obj.
--not very useful
+- not very useful
--makes it harder to write helper functions within a method because it doesn't have access to outer this.
+- makes it harder to write helper functions within a method because it doesn't have access to outer this.
--use *var that = this; *in the inner.
+- use *var that = this; *in the inner.

 **Method Form**